NVIDIA/aistore/docs/overview.md

 ---

+### Bucket
+A **bucket** is a named container for objects - monolithic files or chunked representations - with associated metadata.
+It is the fundamental unit of data organization and data management.

+AIS buckets are categorized by their [provider](/docs/bucket.md#provider) and origin. **Native** `ais://` buckets managed by [this cluster](#at-a-glance) are always created explicitly (via `ais create` or the respective Go and/or Python [APIs](#aistore-api)).

+Remote buckets (including `s3://`, `gs://`, etc., and `ais://` buckets in remote AIS clusters) are [usually](/docs/bucket.md#creation) discovered and auto-added on-the-fly on first access.

+In a cluster, every bucket is assigned a unique, cluster-wide bucket ID (`BID`).
+Same-name remote buckets with different [namespaces](/docs/bucket.md#bucket-identity) get different IDs.
+Every object a) belongs to exactly one bucket and b) is identified by a unique name within that bucket.

+Bucket [properties](/docs/bucket.md#bucket-properties) define data protection (checksums, mirroring, erasure coding), chunked representation, versioning and synchronization with remote sources, access control, backend linkage, feature flags, rate-limit settings, and more.

+> See [AIS Buckets: Design and Operations](/docs/bucket.md) for complete description including: identity model, namespaces, lifecycle, and operations.

+---

 ### Backend Provider
-Backend provider (or simply **backend**) is an abstraction, and simultaneously an API-supported option that differentiates between "remote" (e.g., `s3://`) and "local" (`ais://`) buckets with respect to a given AIS cluster.
+Backend provider (or simply **backend**) is an abstraction, and simultaneously an API-supported option that differentiates between "remote" (e.g., `s3://`) and "this cluster" (`ais://`) buckets with respect to a given AIS cluster.
 AIS [supports multiple storage backends](images/supported-backends.png) including its own.

 > See [providers](providers.md) for the current list of supported clouds and instructions on chaining AIS clusters.